flokk.

 Musee des Sciences Naturelles (Royal Belgian Institute of Natural Sciences)

 Home to the largest display of Iguanodon dinosaur skeletons in the world, this natural history museum is a must for any kid who has ever gone through a dinosaur phase.
-The Dinosaur Gallery alone fills
+The Dinosaur Gallery alone fills a full cathedral-sized hall, and the Ocean exhibit with its whale skeletons and deep-sea creatures keeps older kids occupied for hours.

 culture